John Keats (1795-1821)

 RS White.
 Keats's Anatomy of Melancholy, Edinburgh University Press 2020.

 Keats-Shelley Review 16: 2002

-A detailed analysis of the importance to Keats's best known poetry of the striking imagery he saw in the medicinal use of nominally poisonous plants.
+A detailed analysis of the striking imagery Keats drew from contemporary pharmacy especially the medicinal use of nominally poisonous plants.

 The <Wiki> People